Crystal's StorySite storysite.org |

 We met with more enemy gunfire later that cost the medic his life.
 The least that I could do to honor the guy is to take his place tending to other wounded men."

-"If you have a severe injury in action, don’t you normally get relieved from duty?"
+"If you have a severe injury in action, dont you normally get relieved from duty?"

 "Sure.
 What am I supposed to do?
 Take up knitting?
-I’m a career marine.
+Im a career marine.
 I was trained to serve and protect my country in time of war.
 Think a little mine can stop me?
 Why are you here?
 For the same reason, you want to see action, right?"

 "My father held an important government job.
-I had a deferment until he passed away recently, and got turned away at every branch’s recruiting office because of my childhood injuries.
-Funny, I suppose the recruiting sergeants thought I didn’t have the balls to face the enemy.
-I don’t have them, it’s true, but it takes bravery, nerve, not testicles.
-I want to prove that I’m not afraid!
-I have my family’s honor to consider and had to beg to be allowed to serve at the front.
+I had a deferment until he passed away recently, and got turned away at every branchs recruiting office because of my childhood injuries.
+Funny, I suppose the recruiting sergeants thought I didnt have the balls to face the enemy.
+I dont have them, its true, but it takes bravery, nerve, not testicles.
+I want to prove that Im not afraid!
+I have my familys honor to consider and had to beg to be allowed to serve at the front.
 Nothing will stop me."

 "Yeah, yeah, yeah.
 Look.
-I was told we’d be assigned to do some special covert duty, something that takes both nerve and feminine attributes.
-You’ll have plenty of chances to prove your sincerity about your family honor and all that when we get ‘out there’.
-That’s all I was told for now but I know it’s too dangerous to send in genetic women.
-Since I couldn’t change what happened to me, I wanted to use what happened the best way that I could with what was left.
+I was told wed be assigned to do some special covert duty, something that takes both nerve and feminine attributes.
+Youll have plenty of chances to prove your sincerity about your family honor and all that when we get out there.
+Thats all I was told for now but I know its too dangerous to send in genetic women.
+Since I couldnt change what happened to me, I wanted to use what happened the best way that I could with what was left.
 So, I volunteered to pose a woman for this mission.
-You’ll have to, as well.
+Youll have to, as well.

 I lost my manhood, not my pride.
-I didn’t want to spend the rest of my life grieving over it, so I chose sexual reassignment over spending the balance of my life as a eunuch.
+I didnt want to spend the rest of my life grieving over it, so I chose sexual reassignment over spending the balance of my life as a eunuch.
 At least now, I can take what I was once able to give.
 It depends on how you look at things.
-You’ll be surprised.
+Youll be surprised.
 Once testosterone stops flowing through your system for a year or two, you think differently about men."

 "Like how?

-"Oh, what it’s like to be kissed by a man, or have one hold doors open for you, or hold your chair for you when sitting down to eat.
-It’s a nice feeling.
+"Oh, what its like to be kissed by a man, or have one hold doors open for you, or hold your chair for you when sitting down to eat.
+Its a nice feeling.
 Gives you a rush, inside.
 I even have some dreams on occasion about taking a man inside of me, you know, sleeping with a man.
 I wonder what it feels like?"

-"I don’t have to worry about that.
-I’m not properly equipped"
+"I dont have to worry about that.
+Im not properly equipped"

 "Look, Jean.
 By the way, your name is spelled J-e-a-n, on all of your records.
-I’m supposed to help you get used to what is happening inside of you.
-If you resist what’s bound to eventually emerge, it will only make it harder for you.
-In due time you’re going to sprout, top and bottom.
-When you do, you’ll have to accept it and use the proper undergarments to keep things under control.
+Im supposed to help you get used to what is happening inside of you.
+If you resist whats bound to eventually emerge, it will only make it harder for you.
+In due time youre going to sprout, top and bottom.
+When you do, youll have to accept it and use the proper undergarments to keep things under control.

 You might as well get used to the idea and start wearing bras right away.
-I’ll help you learn how to dress as much as I can.
-It can be fun, if you’re willing to face the challenge.
-When I first found out that doctors on the Hospital ship had to remove my ‘three piece set’ I took it very hard.
+Ill help you learn how to dress as much as I can.
+It can be fun, if youre willing to face the challenge.
+When I first found out that doctors on the Hospital ship had to remove my three piece set I took it very hard.
 I wanted to die along with my manhood.
 Once the worst of the pain subsided, I considered myself a circus freak and then succumbed to the depression that slowly deepened.

 I got weaker and my recovery became questionable.
 When I tried to find out what happened to the medic that saved me I found out he died trying to save my sorry ass.
-I was intent on telling the medic that he shouldn’t have bothered saving any more guys with my kind of injuries.
+I was intent on telling the medic that he shouldnt have bothered saving any more guys with my kind of injuries.
 I thought I would have been better off dead.
 Hearing that he was dead was a rude awakening.
-It’s one thing to fall in the line of duty as a soldier.
-It’s quite different to know that someone else died while he was saving you, because of you.
+Its one thing to fall in the line of duty as a soldier.
+Its quite different to know that someone else died while he was saving you, because of you.
 I owe that dead gyrene more than my life."

-"It’s not the same for me.
+"Its not the same for me.
 Nobody died saving my neck.
 All I wanted to do was to see action.
 I can look and act as a normal male, if I continue to get testosterone shots.
-If I can be a Marine medic on the front, it’ll suit me fine.
-The Corps needs medics in a bad way, I’m told.
+If I can be a Marine medic on the front, itll suit me fine.
+The Corps needs medics in a bad way, Im told.
 Why do they want me to serve as a Navy Wave?"

-"I hate to be the bearer of sad tidings, my friend, but you don’t look like much of a Marine to me.
-I think you’d be more of a liability on the front.
-The guys will be too distracted with you there to keep their heads on what’s most important: survival.
+"I hate to be the bearer of sad tidings, my friend, but you dont look like much of a Marine to me.
+I think youd be more of a liability on the front.
+The guys will be too distracted with you there to keep their heads on whats most important: survival.

 The Navy has something up its sleeve that must be more important.
 I understand that you are a practical nurse, too."

 "Yeah.
 I got my PN while I was living with my parents on a base where my dad was stationed.
-Because of my dad’s job, I was exempt from military service.
+Because of my dads job, I was exempt from military service.
 Do you suppose the Navy had something to do with that?
-It can’t be.
+It cant be.
 I was on an Army post.
-My dad did say there’d come a day when I wouldn’t need to continue testosterone shots.
+My dad did say thered come a day when I wouldnt need to continue testosterone shots.
 Could he have known that it would come to this?
 I doubt it."

 "I think he did know something about it, Jean.
 I reviewed your 201 file.
 It includes the schools you attended, jobs you held, and a complete history of your accident.
-The Navy isn’t interested in all that if all they need you for is to do nursing.
+The Navy isnt interested in all that if all they need you for is to do nursing.
 We will have a special assignment; one that needs our particular perspectives."

 Ellie and Jean talked the afternoon away and decided that the Navy knew best how to utilize their talents.
-If the Navy ordered them to be "ladies of the evening" they’d have to do it, simple as that.
-They didn’t know how close to the truth that amusing wisp of attempted humor was.
+If the Navy ordered them to be "ladies of the evening" theyd have to do it, simple as that.
+They didnt know how close to the truth that amusing wisp of attempted humor was.

 "Hey.
-If you want to eat, you’d better get into the shower and get ready to face the world, ensign JG Jean Frestin.
-While you’re there, you’d better shave, too."
+If you want to eat, youd better get into the shower and get ready to face the world, ensign JG Jean Frestin.
+While youre there, youd better shave, too."

 "No need.
 I stopped growing a beard weeks ago."